ASquirrelsTail/issue-tracker/README.md

 ### Features Left to Implement

+- Emails for password resets and notifications.
+Currently the console backend is used for emails.
 - A blog for developers to keep users up to date on the latest changes.
 - Text search, to find a particular bug or feature.
 - Duplication checking, to help users and admins prevent multiple requests for the same things, and the ability to merge tickets when they do.